 Caring for dogs with hip dysplasia is much like caring for those with arthritis.
 You may wish to make certain accommodations for your dog to improve his quality of life.
-The following adjustments to your dog's environment can be helpful:
+Adjustments to your dog's environment can be helpful in most cases.

 - Place mats on slick floors.
 These can help your dog gain traction.
 Consider interlocking exercise mats or yoga mats.